 MCP Setup Guide

-Set up governance for Cursor, Windsurf and Claude Code in 2 minutes.
+Set up governance for Cursor, Windsurf and Claude Code.

 The MCP (Model Context Protocol) Gateway enables governance of tool calls by coding agents like Cursor, Windsurf and Claude Code.
 Every tool call passes through Palveron for policy checks, PII detection and audit logging.